jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 - based on the language processing
 - the information within a link is the bascics for marketing
 - this is one of the first stages to asses the page
+- the impression after viewing the page is based on different criterium / doesn't correspond the link classification

 Finally some regression shoul appear in the end separaring links in 2 grups.
 Marketing and AI: speech python recognition, in term of understanding a link.